25 Years Ago: Wynonna Judd’s Self-Titled Album Certified Quadruple Platinum

 Judd took eight months to record Wynonna, but her hard work paid off: The record spawned three No. 1 singles, "She Is His Only Need," "I Saw the Light" and "No One Else on Earth."
 The album, which spent four weeks at the top of the charts, also earned a CMA nomination for Album of the Year.

-Wynonna is available for download on iTunes.
+Wynonna is available for purchase on Amazon.

 See the Judds Through the Years